ademolahh/Blockhead-Documentation/README.md

 #### Invoice Creation function

-This functions handles the creation, cancalling, payment and release of invoice.
+This functions handles the creation, cancelling, payment and release of invoice.
 This are major functions needed for the invoice contract.
-It contains neccassary checks inline with the protocol and emits event for off chain use.
+It contains necessary checks inline with the protocol and emits event for off chain use.

 ```typescript
 function createInvoice(address _payer, uint256 _amount, uint256 _expiration) public return(uint256 invoiceId);